opsschool/curriculum/sysadmin_tools.rst

 machine to the local one.
 While not as common as other port forwarding techniques, it is often the only option available in the situations where it sees use.
-For this feature, OpenSSH listens to a port on the remote machine and sends the traffic to the remote host and port.
+For this feature, OpenSSH listens to a port on the remote machine and sends the traffic to the local host and port.
 The syntax for the ``-R`` option is the same as for the ``-L`` option described above.
 As an example, to have OpenSSH tunnel the remote port 9090 to the local port 8000 on host ``workstation``: